 - Let’s say you have several ideas for upcoming digital products you wanna make.
 You can create a survey using a free tool like SurveyMonkey and send it to your e-mail list and social media accounts so your subscribers can vote for which one they’re most interested in.

-- Within the survey, you can ask questions around what topics should be covered, how they’d like to consume the information (video? text? audio? all of the above?), what price they’d be willing to pay, etc…
+- Within the survey, you can ask questions around what topics should be covered, how they’d like to consume the information (video? text? audio? all of the above?), what problems are they most frustrated with, what are some of the goals they have when interacting with your product/service/event, etc…

-- You can conduct one-on-one interviews about your idea with potential customers and get their feedback, their thoughts on what they want to learn, their fears, etc… Oh, and P.S.: All of this information is great to include on your sales page if/when you create one!
+- You can conduct one-on-one interviews about your idea with potential customers and get their feedback, their thoughts on what they want to learn, their fears, etc… Oh, and P.S.: All of this information is great to include on your sales page/marketing materials when you create one!

 - You can even use that expertly designed sales page to pre-sell your new product/service/event before you build it, so you’re totally 100% sure you’re on the right track with an idea that’ll sell from the get-go.
 After all, nothing is a bigger gauge of if your idea has merit than when you ask people to put their money where their mouth is.